 The University of Manchester

 The University of Manchester is part of the Russell Group, made up of 24 British research Universities.
 Among its alumni, comprising more than 480,000 people from 190 countries, is Physicist Brain Cox.
-The University of Manchester is ranked as the 7th most innovative in Europe, and 3rd in the UK behind Imperial College London and the University of Cambridge.
+The University of Manchester is ranked as the 8th most innovative in Europe, and 4th in the UK behind Imperial College London and the University of Cambridge and University College London.
 The Reuters top 100 most innovative universities ranks institutions across Europe that are doing the most to advance science, invent new technologies and boost new markets and industries.
 The judges of the most recent ranking said Manchester’s jump up is largely due to the university’s “ground-breaking research” into Graphene.
 It’s not difficult to see why the university counts 25 Nobel Prize winners amongst its current and former staff and students.